-Setting up the side barriers Again using a material that epoxy resin will not stick to, to create the barriers and secure them to the baseboard.
-For this project we use timber batons and covered them with a special release tape which epoxy resin does not stick to.
+Setting up the side barriers Again using a material that epoxy resin will not stick to create the barrier and secure to the baseboard.
+In the project we used this special release tape which the resin doesn't stick to, to completely cover the timber batons.

-Folding the tape Positioning the tape to leave an overhang then folding it to create a hinge effect is a really useful way of sealing the side barrier to the baseboard.
+Folding the tape Positioning the tape to leave an overhang then folding it to create a hinge effect is really useful for sealing the side barrier to the baseboard.
 The release tape is available in a 25mm and 50mm widths so is great for covering the batons and sticking down to the base.

 Seal the corners Make sure that you seal the corners of the barriers and the baseboard to make the box watertight to prevent any leaks and to stop the resin from sticking to the wooden batons.
-Make sure you work the tape right into the corners of the mould to minimise bumps in the cast resin.
 3. Measuring and Pigmenting the Resin Having previously worked out the total amount of resin needed to complete the project we need to pigment the resin in one batch to ensure a consistent colour throughout.
-This means measuring out the total amount of the resin (Part A) and adding the total amount of pigment required which will be required throughout the 4 steps in the project.
+This means measuring out the total amount of the resin (Part A) and adding the total amount of pigment required which will be required throughout the layered pours in the project.
 First you will need to measure out the total amount of resin (Part A) in to a clean bucket using digital scales.
 The GlassCast 3 resin has an easy to use 2:1 mix ratio by weight - this means you will need 2 parts resin (Part A) and 1 part hardener (Part B).
-Do not measure out any hardener (Part B) at this stage, this will be added at each of the 4 stages of the project.
+Do not measure out any hardener (Part B) at this stage, this will be added at each layer stage of the project.
 Using the calculation on page 5 we know that we will need 12.8kg GlassCast® 3 in this project so 2 parts resin = 8.54kg.
 Weigh out 8.54kg Part A into a clean bucket using digital scales and add the pigment - try and experiment before so you can calcuate the ratio of pigment to get the colour you wish to achieve.
 To achieve the eye popping colour in the project which is vivid but still translucent we used the ratio of 50g pigment to 15kg GlassCast, this worked out at just under 2 bottles of the neon yellow pigment.
 Thoroughly mix the pigment into the resin using a stirrer, making sure that you scrape the sides of the bucket and the mixing stick as the pigment does tend to cling to them.
 Keep stirring steadily and folding in any unmixed pigment until the colour is consistent throughout the mix.
-4. Resin Process for each Stage Measuring and mixing the resin For each of the 4 stages weigh out the Glasscast® 3 pigmented resin and the correct amount of hardener for that layer.
+4. Resin Process for each Layer Measuring and mixing the resin For each layer weigh out the Glasscast® 3 pigmented resin and the correct amount of hardener for that layer.
 Be as accurate as possible - using digital scales and sticking to the mix ratio by weight: By Weight: 2 (parts resin) and 1 (part hardener) Best practise for mixing resin and hardener together is to always mix for a minimum of 3 minutes, making sure that you scrape the side and bottom of the container to ensure a thorough mix before transfering to a second container to mix again (see double potting method on page 11).
 Mix in multiple, smaller batches